mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

-While `@vectorize` applies the same instruction to each element in an array, `@guvectorize` allows you to apply the same instruction to a set of vectors (or bigger dimensiones).
+While `@vectorize` applies the same instruction to each element in an array, `@guvectorize` allows you to apply the same instruction to a set of vectors (or bigger dimensions).
 Therefore, instead of being element-wise, it is matrix-wise.
 This one is more complex but gives more possibilities.
 You can think of `@vectorize` as a specific and limited case of `@guvectorize`.